 The Plan permits participant loans.
 Only active employees may request a Plan loan but must have a minimum account balance of \$2,000 to be eligible.
 The minimum loan amount is \$1,000 with a maximum amount of \$50,000 or 50 percent of account balance, whichever is less.
 If a participant has an outstanding loan, the maximum loan amount available must be reduced by the highest loan balance during the past 12 months.
 A participant may have up to two loans at one time as long as the loan repayments are submitted via payroll deduction and are identified separately.
-A loan origination fee of \$50 is deducted from the loan amount.
+The Plan charges an initial and monthly fee with any interest collected returned to the participant's account.

 The loans are secured by the balance in the participant's account.
 Two types of loans are available: (1) general purpose loan with a term of one to five years and (2) a principal residence loan with a term of six to fifteen years.
 Loans bear interest at a fixed rate equal to 2 percent over the Prime Rate published in the Wall Street Journal on the first business day of the month before the loan is originated for the life of the loan.
+Interest paid by the participant on loan is contributed to the participant's account.